Abstract: Methods of physical education and development of children. Starting position

 All topics in this section:

-Characteristic features and tasks of a gymnastics lesson at school
+Characteristic features and objectives of a gymnastics lesson at school

 The lesson is the main form of organizing gymnastics classes at school.
 The advantage of the lesson form of conducting classes is that the leading role here belongs to the teacher, who

-A gymnastics lesson, like lessons in other types, has a certain structure: it starts with a preparatory part, then the main part follows, and at the end - the final one.
+A gymnastics lesson, like lessons in other types, has a certain structure: it begins with a preparatory part, then follows the main part and at the end - the final part.
 P

-Methodology for the preparatory part of the lesson
+Methodology for conducting the preparatory part of the lesson

-Usually a gymnastics lesson begins with a general building of the class.
-At the beginning of the lesson, it is better to line up along the long side of the hall, at a distance of 1-2 m from the wall, with your back to the windows, in a line in height.
-In so
+Typically, a gymnastics lesson begins with a general class formation.
+At the beginning of the lesson, it is better to line up along the long side of the hall, at a distance of 1-2 m from the wall, with your back to the windows, in a line according to height.
+So

 Methodology for the final part of the lesson

-Each lesson should end in an organized manner.
-Therefore, having removed the shells, the students line up on one of the boundaries of the hall in one line.
+Each lesson should end in an orderly manner.
+Therefore, having removed the projectiles, students line up on one of the boundaries of the hall in one line.
 For the final part of the lesson, it is advisable to select

 Preparing the teacher for the lesson

-Good teacher preparation for lessons is the key to their success.
-Regardless of qualifications and teaching experience, the teacher should give her a significant place.
+Good teacher preparation for lessons is the key to their successful implementation.
+Regardless of qualifications and teaching experience, the teacher must give it a significant place.
 Main tasks and content

-In order to conduct pedagogical observation of the course of the lesson and its subsequent analysis, it is necessary to have an observation plan.
-In the literature, there are a significant number of schemes for analyzing
+In order to conduct pedagogical observation of the lesson and its subsequent analysis, it is necessary to have an observation plan.
+In the literature there is a significant number of ana-

 Methodology for compiling a thematic work program

-Working programm determines the content of the educational material on topics for each part of the lesson, the sequence of their development and the number of lessons needed to study each topic. basis (baso
+Work program determines the content of educational material on topics for each part of the lesson, the sequence of their development and the number of lessons required to study each topic.
+Basis

-Methodology for drawing up a schedule for the passage of educational material
+Methodology for drawing up a schedule for completing educational material

-In the plan-schedule of the passage educational material the number of types of exercises and their combinations in each lesson, the timing of control lessons, the alternation of exercises for
+In the schedule of passage educational material the number of types of exercises and their combinations in each lesson, the timing of control lessons, the alternation of exercises for

 Exercises for the legs and pelvic girdle

-1. Raising on socks.
-2. Walking on toes.
-3. Jumps on two and one leg in place and moving forward.
+1. Raising on your toes.
+2. Walking on your toes.
+3. Jumps on two and one legs in place and moving forward.
 4. Squatting on two and one legs.

 Formation of correct posture

-The normal functioning of the most important organs and systems of the body largely determines the correct posture.
-Therefore, the formation of correct posture is one of the main tasks solved in the field of
+The normal functioning of the most important organs and systems of the body is largely determined by correct posture.
+Therefore, the formation of correct posture is one of the main tasks solved in the field

 Strengthening the cardiovascular system

-The high functional level of the heart is determined by its strong slow contraction and relaxation (more rare pulse), as well as strict certainty in the alternation of these processes, h
+The high functional level of the heart is determined by its strong slow contraction and relaxation (slower pulse), as well as strict certainty in the alternation of these processes, h

 Strengthening the respiratory system

 Oxygen enters the blood through the lungs, where it combines with carbohydrates, fats, and proteins.
-As a result, energy is released, thanks to which we live, think, and move.
-The movement of the lungs
+As a result of this, energy is released, thanks to which we live, think, and move.
+Movement of the lungs during

 Development of motor qualities

-Strength development When developing strength, it must be borne in mind that muscles can show strength in various modes of operation: 1) in dynamic (auxotonic) when they develop
+Development of strength When developing strength, it is necessary to keep in mind that muscles can exhibit strength in different modes of operation: 1) in dynamic (auxotonic), when they develop

-When terminologically describing the positions of the hands, it is necessary to indicate their position in relation to the torso of students, regardless of the position of the body (sitting, lying, standing, etc.).
+When describing the positions of the hands in terminology, it is necessary to indicate their position in relation to the students’ torso, regardless of the position of the body (sitting, lying, standing, etc.).
 To determine the position of the hands and

 Leg position and movement

 When determining leg movements in the main and intermediate planes, the name of the leg and the direction of the movement being performed are indicated.
-Leg movements in the front plane (Fig.
+Movements of the legs in the facial plane (Fig.

 Sitting and lying positions

-Sed - the position of the student sitting on the floor or on the projectile with straight legs, the hands touch the support or are in any position (Fig. 31, a).
+Sit is the position of the student sitting on the floor or on a apparatus with straight legs, hands touching the support or in some position (Fig. 31, a).
 Sed

 Stops (mixed)

-Emphasis crouching - squatting, knees together, hands resting near the socks on the outside, head straight (Fig. 32, a).
-When performed on one leg, the leg on which the pr is performed is indicated.
+The emphasis is squat-squat, knees together, hands resting near the toes outside, head straight (Fig. 32, a).
+When performing on one leg, indicate the leg on which the exercise is performed.

-Balance - a position in which the student stands on one leg, leaning forward, the other leg is pulled back to failure, arms to the sides (Fig. 35, a).
+Balance is a position in which the student stands on one leg, leaning forward, the other leg is pulled back to failure, arms to the sides (Fig. 35, a).
 Boko

 Exercises with objects

-Many outdoor switchgear at school are held with objects (jump ropes, hoops, sticks, stuffed balls, dumbbells, etc.).
+Many outdoor activities in school are conducted with objects (jump ropes, hoops, sticks, medicine balls, dumbbells, etc.).
 They increase children's interest in activities.
-Muscle sensation signals
+Muscle sensations signal

-Rules for recording outdoor switchgear and requirements for registration of complexes
+Rules for recording outdoor switchgear and requirements for the design of complexes

-When recording a separate movement, it is necessary to indicate: a) the initial position from which the movement begins; b) the name of the movement (tilt, squat, turn, lunge, etc.);
+When recording a separate movement, it is necessary to indicate: a) the initial position from which the movement begins; b) name of the movement (bend, squat, turn, lunge, etc.);

 Outdoor switchgear training

-Outdoor switchgear training is carried out different ways.
-By show.
-The exercise is shown "mirror", facing the students.
-To begin with, the command "Initial position ACCEPTED" is given.
-If everything is accepted
+Outdoor switchgear training is carried out in various ways.
+According to the show.
+The exercise is shown “in a mirror”, standing facing the students.
+To begin with, the command “Initial position ACCEPTED” is given.
+If you accepted everything

 Methods for conducting outdoor switchgear

-To perform outdoor switchgear in the preparatory part of the lesson, students are usually built in an open column, in a circle (several circles) or in a line.
-There are three main ways to conduct an outdoor switchgear complex:
+To perform outdoor switchgear in the preparatory part of the lesson, students are usually lined up in an open column, in a circle (several circles) or in a line.
+There are three main ways to carry out the outdoor switchgear complex:

 In-line method

-The flow method provides for the continuity of the implementation of a set of exercises, i.e. without pauses and stops, which significantly increases the density of classes, activates the activity of the central nervous system.
+The flow method provides for the continuity of performing a set of exercises, i.e. without pauses or stops, which significantly increases the density of classes and activates the activity of the central nervous system.

-It differs in that the exercises are performed in motion or with a significant movement of students through the center of the hall.
-In the first case, the exercises are performed in a column one at a time while moving in a circle.
+It differs in that the exercises are performed in motion or with significant movement of students through the center of the hall.
+In the first case, the exercises are performed in a column one at a time while moving around.

-1. From the stop, sitting behind, raise your legs to a corner, followed by a return to and. p.
-2. From the emphasis lying on the floor, bending and unbending
+1. From a seated position, raise your legs to a corner and then return to i. p.
+2. From emphasis lying on the floor, flexion and extension

-The first exercise in the ORU complex in classes with children should always be an exercise in feeling the correct posture.
-It makes it possible to take a pose corresponding to the correct posture, and remember
+The first exercise in the ORU complex in classes with children should always be an exercise to feel the correct posture.
+It makes it possible to take a pose that corresponds to correct posture, and remember

 Choreography exercises